sky-uk/supercell/README.md

 }
 ```

-This will create a suite of classes that only exist in scenarios over 1200px
+This will create a suite of classes—that only exist in scenarios over 1200px
-wide, that look like this:
+wide—that look like this:

 ```
 @media screen and (min-width: 1200px) {